This article applies to England, Wales and Scotland.

 Important: This guide provides information about UK employment law.
 It is not legal advice.
 Every situation is different.
 If you are dealing with a workplace dispute, consider speaking to a solicitor for advice specific to your circumstances.

 If you are going through a workplace dispute, one of the first things you want to know is: how long will this take?
 The answer depends on your type of claim, how it is resolved, and how stretched the tribunal system currently is.
-Right now, the system is under more pressure than it has been in years.
+Right now, the system is under more pressure than at any point since Reform ECM data began.

-This guide uses official Ministry of Justice data to explain current tribunal timelines, the growing backlog, and what it could mean for your claim.
+This guide uses official Ministry of Justice data from Q3 2025/26 to explain current tribunal timelines, the growing backlog, and what it could mean for your claim.

 How long does a tribunal claim take?

-According to Table T_3 of the tribunal statistics (covering July to September 2025), the mean time to clearance for all single claims is 28 weeks.
-That average disguises a wide range.
+According to Table T_3 of the tribunal statistics (covering October to December 2025), the mean time to clearance for all single claims is now 31 weeks.
+That is up from 28 weeks in Q2 2025/26 and 19 weeks in Q3 2024/25 — a 63% increase in a single year.

 | Claim type | 25% cleared within | Median (50%) | 75% cleared within | Mean |